Internal and External newsletters entered in the same category.

-14. Handbook/Manual: printed, multi-page, general information publications regarding policies, procedures, etc. may be submitted and will be judged based on overall content, design, layout, photos, clarity of the information, and creativity; submit a PDF copy of the handbook or manual; you may also upload jpegs of any specific pages or distinctive features you would like brought to the attention of the judges
+14. Handbook/Manual: printed or electronic, multi-page, general information publications regarding policies, procedures, etc. may be submitted and will be judged based on overall content, design, layout, photos, clarity of the information, and creativity; submit a PDF copy of the handbook or manual or a URL; you may also upload jpegs of any specific pages or distinctive features you would like brought to the attention of the judges

 16. Image/Identity Package: packages are based around visual devices, used within a set of guidelines that administer how the identity is applied throughout a variety of mediums, using approved color palettes, fonts, layouts, measurements, etc.; these guidelines ensure that the identity is kept coherent, which allows the brand as a whole to be recognizable; the logo is the identity and brand combined into one identifiable mark that is the symbol of the organization as a whole.